 The Library Commons area is an adventure in itself.
 Read about it or walk the area by going to this LINK.

 stop 4 – Apartments

 Look at the Sanborn map to see the locations of the apartment complexes around this block.
 The Cabot formed the entire northern edge of the block abutting Cabot Street.
+At the back of The Cabot there was another block – The Blenheim.
+This was at the NE corner of Cabot and Elm.
 There was a street Ferguson Place to the west that had The Princeton and The Cambridge along it.

 stop 5 – Perpetual Help Convent